 This internship is open to students of any gender who meet the requirements outlined below.
 Interns must have a strong interest in working with clientele of varied economic and cultural backgrounds, who present with a wide range of pathologies that are treatable in an outpatient setting.
 These include not only a wide range of disorders but also a range of condition severity and individual functioning.

 The program offers an opportunity for clinical experience in psychotherapy for adults, couples, families, adolescents, and children.
 The amount of experience in any given population depends both upon the availability of clients and the clinical expertise of the individual supervisors.
 Additional opportunities in co-leading group psychotherapy and in co-presenting psycho-educational workshops may also be available.

 This training program is intended to be the continuation of the academic preparation of doctoral students in clinical psychology.
 Its purpose is to increase the development of clinical assessment, treatment, and consultation skills, while utilizing knowledge of theory and research.
 In this approach, the preparation of a professional psychologist includes a continuous integration of theory, research, and practice with each of these sources informing the others.
-Its purpose is to both assure the breadth and quality of the intern’s academic training, and to serve the community by providing clinical services, community consultation, and community education, regardless of the client’s ability to pay.
+Its purpose is to both assure the breadth and quality of the intern’s academic training, and to serve the community by providing clinical services, and community education, regardless of the client’s ability to pay.

 Sessions & Applications Deadline